jtorleonstudios/JTorleonStudios/index.md

 # Select your preferred choice

-To satisfy all members of the community, we decided to create this web page where you can choose your favorite site or talk about your problem with the JTorLeon Studios team.
+To satisfy all members of the community, we decided to create this web page where you can choose your favorite site or talk about your problem/issues/suggestions with the JTorLeon Studios team.
 Below you have the buttons to be redirected to the different services.
 Thank you for your support and love!

 <p style="text-align:center">